Buneabt/GWU-Sat/readme.md

     - [ ] ADCS
 - Create Barebones start-up system
     - [ ] Send Pings to each individual component
+    - [ ] Build correct i2C constructor for each component if they differ
     - [x] Begin a timer
 - Thrusters
     - [ ] Inside Tasks.c and Tasks.h make experiments 1 through 6, right now I only have a general ***void TaskExecuteExperiment(void)*** function